AnthonySteele/anthonysteele.github.io/TypeSystems.md

 > "I think Java and C# have done a reasonable job at hovering near the balance point. ...
 So, a little type safety, like a little salt, is a good thing.
 Too much, on the other hand, can have unfortunate consequences." http://blog.cleancoder.com/uncle-bob/2017/01/13/TypesAndTests.html

 The C# type system is good but not perfect.
-I'd like to dsicuss some of the ways that I feel it is lacking.
+I'd like to discuss some of the ways that I feel it coes up short.

-The design of the C# type system, compiler and class library is a product of the best thinking and tradeoffs of a point in time, but times move on.

 C#'s paradigm is of a primarily object-oriented, garbage collected language with extensive runtime metadata and a portable bytecode.
 Even without changing this basic paradigm things could be different.

+The design of the C# type system, compiler and class library is a product of the best thinking and tradeoffs of a point in time, but times move on.
+C# 1.0 caome out in January 2002, and things got interesting with C# 2.0 and generics in November 2005.

 The system has been improved over time, but there are limitations to the technique of improving a system by adding to it but not removing.
 All programming languages accumulate cruft.
 IMHO the evolution of C# has been relatively well-managed, but this just makes the process slower.